A unique, process-driven approach to delivering outstanding results for our students.

 CIR awards college scholarships to its graduating seniors at its annual recognition dinner which is attended by CIR members, their families and mentors; CIR also awards scholarships to sophomores and juniors attending summer college prep programs.
 CIR provides merit scholarships to its alumni attending college;

 College test preparation

 CIR provides a multi-week SAT and ACT screening and preparation course;

-The CIR financial model is to operate as a lean and efficient organization so more than 90% of the funds we raise go to programs that directly benefit our students.
-CIR has implemented a unique strategy of forming alliances with synergistic third-party academic educational organizations that provide supplementary support to CIR's high school and college students.
+The CIR financial model is to operate as a lean and efficient organization so that more than 90% of the funds we raise go to programs directly benefitting our students.
+CIR has implemented a unique strategy of forming alliances with synergistic third-party educational organizations that provide supplementary support to CIR's students while in high school and then as they start their college years.
 Examples of this include STEM awareness programs, a SAT prep program geared for low-income minority students, a coaching program to assist with college essays and applications, and a program geared to support our students in what is a difficult transition for many of them during their freshman year at college.
-We continually review other alliances to expand CIR's offerings and help our students and alumni become even more successful in gaining admission to, and graduating from, college as well as competing in the work place upon graduation.
+We continually review other alliances to expand CIR's offerings and help our students and alumni become even more successful in gaining admission to, and graduation from, college as well as competing in the workplace upon graduation.